aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 - The configuration file _does_ have validation checks in place that prevent users from making certain major unsupported configuration changes
 - **The configuration file does _NOT_ have extensive error checking.
 It is expected you know what you are doing.
 We eventually hope to offer a config file, wizard based GUI editor and add the validation logic in this separate tool.
 In most cases the State Machine will fail with an error, and you will simply need to troubleshoot, rectify and rerun the state machine.**
 - You cannot move an account between top-level ou's.
 This would be a security violation and cause other issues.
 You can move accounts between sub-ou.
 Note: The ALZ version of the Accelerator does not support sub-ou.
 - v1.1.5 and above adds support for customer provided YAML config file(s) as well as JSON.
-In future we will be providing a version of the config file with comments describing the purpose of each configuration item
+In future we will be providing a version of the config file with comments describing the purpose of each configuration item.
+We only support the subset of yaml that converts to JSON (we do not support anchors)
 - Security Group names were designed to be identical between environments, if you want the VPC name in the SG name, you need to do it manually in the config file
-- We only support the subset of yaml that converts to JSON (we do not support anchors)
 - Prior to v1.2.5, we did NOT support changing the `organization-admin-role` and this value had to be set to `AWSCloudFormationStackSetExecutionRole`.
 - Adding more than approximately 50 _new_ VPC Interface Endpoints across _all_ regions in any one account in any single state machine execution will cause the state machine to fail due to Route 53 throttling errors.
 If adding endpoints at scale, only deploy 1 region at a time.
 In this scenario, the stack(s) will fail to properly delete, also based on the throttling, and will require manual removal.
+- We do not support Directory unsharing or ADC deletion, delete methods were not implemented.
+We only support ADC creation in mandatory accounts.
 - If `use-central-endpoints` is changed from true to false, you cannot add a local vpc endpoint on the same state machine execution (add the endpoint on a prior or subsequent execution)
   - in versions 1.2.0 through 1.2.2 there is a issue adding local endpoints when a central endpoint already exists for the vpc
 - If you update the firewall names, be sure to update the routes and alb's which point to them.
 Firewall licensing occurs through the management port, which requires a VPC route back to the firewall to get internet access and validate the firewall license.
 - Initial MAD deployments are only supported in 2 AZ subnets (as of v1.2.3).
-Deploy the Accelerator with only 2 MAD subnets and add additional AZ's on subsequent state machine executions.
-A fix is planned.
+Deploy the Accelerator with only 2 MAD subnets and add additional AZ's on subsequent state machine executions. (fixed in v1.2.5).
 - In v1.2.3 and below (fixed in v1.2.4):
   - if the same IAM policy file is used in more than one spot in the config, we require one account to reference the policy twice or you will get a `Unexpected token u in JSON at position 0,` error in Phase 1
   - the `zones\resolver-vpc` is a mandatory parameter, you must deploy a small dummy vpc w/no subnets, routes, etc. in the account of your choosing for this validation to succeed